cylc/cylc-doc/src/tutorial/runtime/configuration-consolidation/jinja2.rst

          -            API_KEY = xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
          +            API_KEY = {{ API_KEY }}

-      Check the result with ``cylc get-config``.
+      Check the result with ``cylc config``.
 The Jinja2 will be processed so you should not see any difference after making these changes.